UA Student Affairs Research (STAR) Program

 STAR PROGRAM OVERVIEW

-SPRING 2018: Students begin the program in the spring semester and enroll in a 3 unit reading and writing intensive course to strengthen your academic skills.
+SPRING 2019: Students begin the program in the spring semester and enroll in a 3 unit reading and writing intensive course to strengthen your academic skills.
 You will work with STAR faculty on completing the first portion of a written research report which includes a review of relevant literature to better define your research interests.
-For spring, all STAR students must attend GRAD 492: Directed Research, Tuesdays and Thursdays, 8:00 am to 9:15 am.
+For spring, all STAR students must attend GRAD 492: Directed Research, Mondays and Wednesdays, 8:00 am to 9:15 am.
 Students are required to attend their program’s course, no exceptions.

 SUMMER 2019: Students who have successfully completed the spring course continue into the summer research portion of the program.
 You’ll be registered for 3 units (GRAD 492: Directed Research) and work with a UA faculty mentor on a small scale research project in your field of study.
 You will also be registered for 3 units (GRAD: 495: Professional Writing) and work with STAR faculty on completing your written research report, research poster, and oral presentation.
 Students are paid a $4,000 summer research stipend and your summer tuition (6 units total) and registration fees are waived.
 You’ll also complete GRE preparation and testing, attend workshops on funding for Graduate School, practice and polish your public speaking skills, and have your abstract published in the Undergraduate Research Opportunities Consortium’s (UROC) Abstract Review.
 For the summer, a full-time commitment to all activities is expected of all STAR Scholars (No exceptions).

 FALL 2020: Students continue into the fall semester and are registered for a 1 unit graduate school preparation course.
 You will work with STAR faculty on completing and submitting your applications to graduate school.
 For fall, all STAR students must attend GRAD 496A: The Graduate School Application Process, Fridays, 3:00 pm to 4:30 pm (No exceptions).